daniellytle/daniellytle.github.io/_posts/2022-04-24-what-i-learned-on-my-first-hut-to-hut-ski-tour.md

 **Ski Crampons**

 In my experience when the slope got icy you made do.
 Coloradans love proper skinning technique and don't like to rely on metal blades to secure footing when heading up an icy slope.
-The Alps were a whole new level of ice however, and when doing kick turns on a steep slope above a ravine or crevace I was grateful the guide made me purchase them.
+The Alps were a whole new level of ice however, and when doing kick turns on a steep slope above a ravine or crevasse I was grateful the guide made me purchase them.

 **Merino Wool Base Layers**